ozekik/awesome-ontology/README.md

 * [Liquid-Legal-Institute/Legal-Ontologies](https://github.com/Liquid-Legal-Institute/Legal-Ontologies) - A list of selected resources, methods, and tools dedicated to legal data schemes and ontologies.

+#### Music

+* [The Music Ontology (MO)](http://musicontology.com/) - An ontology designed to describe music-related concepts such as artists, albums, tracks, performances, and arrangements for use on the Semantic Web.

 #### News

 * [rNews](http://dev.iptc.org/rNews) - An approved standard for using semantic markup to annotate news-specific metadata in HTML documents.